 This 95-credit applied baccalaureate degree in Health Information Management brings together theory and practice and prepares graduates to work effectively in the increasingly integrated and technologically complex Health Information Management career field.
-This degree is appropriate for graduates of medical administrative (e.g. Health Information Technology, Medical Billing, Health Informatics, Administrative Medical Assistant, etc.) or clinical practice (e.g., nursing, respiratory care, radiology science, etc.) associate degrees who wish to advance their career to the baccalaureate level.
-(Note: RHIT credential no longer required for entry)
+This degree is appropriate for graduates of medical administrative (e.g. Health Information Technology, Medical Billing, Health Informatics, Administrative Medical Assistant, etc.) clinical practice (e.g., nursing, respiratory care, radiology science, etc.) or business related associate degrees who wish to advance their career to the baccalaureate level.

-The HIM BAS degree program is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The HIM program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+Graduates are eligible to sit for the Registered Health Information Administrator (RHIA) national credential exam.